-PRISON ESCAPE: STEVE might leap into the auditorium and make his escape this way with the spots (lights) criss-crossing the auditorium and the siren wailing.
+PRISON ESCAPE: STEVE might leap into the auditorium and make his escape this way with the spots (lights) crossing the auditorium and the siren wailing.

 PACING: There must be no pauses, waits, delays.
 The play should move like a film, one scene blending into the next.
 No pauses.
-If there is any unavoidable break cover it with music - the fast dance music is a good bet.
+If there is an unavoidable break, cover it with music - the fast dance music is a good bet.